hoangph3/devops-tutorial/kubernetes/section/node-pod-affinity/README.md

         image: redis:3.2-alpine
 ```

 In the above example Deployment for the redis cache, the replicas get the label `app=store`.
 The `podAntiAffinity` rule tells the scheduler to avoid placing multiple replicas with the `app=store` label on a single node.
 This creates each cache in a separate node.
+In this case, we have 2 replicas corresponding to 2 worker nodes.

 ```
 vagrant@master-1:~$ kubectl apply -f redis-pod-anti-affinity.yaml